 Senior technician at Cromer

-I was actually a haematology technician.
 Some of my colleagues used to think that they were haematologists.
-A haematologist is a consultant.
-There is a slight technical difference!
-My attitude to life was that I’m a haematology technician.
-I’m not interested in the medical side of things.
-The doctor is in charge of the medical.
-I will look after the blood tests.
-I know what I am doing with my blood tests.
-I don’t know what you're doing with the patient.
-That's between you him, to make sure you get the right answers.
-Of course we did have doctors, especially the chemists, who would send down some blood.
-"Can you do what is known as electrolytes?"
-So you do these tests.
-"All right … can you do another batch of tests?"
-"Yes."
-So the technician would do another batch of tests.
-(This was usually in the night time.)
-Sometimes there would be a third test.
-"Right, I've got this, that and the other.
-Now this patient could have this, that or the other from this.
-Can you tell me which it is?"
-Go to your Registrar and get him to sort it out.
-I am not the doctor, I’m only the technician, I’m not here to diagnose your patients for you.
+A haematologist is a consultant – there is a slight technical difference!
+My attitude to life was that I’m a haematology technician; I’m not interested in the medical side of things, the doctor is in charge of that.
+I know what I am doing with my blood tests; I don’t know what they’re doing with the patient.
+Of course, we did have doctors, especially the chemists, who would send down some blood for tests and then request another batch of tests.
+So the technician would do another batch of tests – this was usually in the night time – and sometimes there would be a third test.
+‘Right, now this patient could have this, that or the other from this; can you tell me which it is?’ and I’d say, ‘Go to your registrar and get him to sort it out.
+I’m not the doctor, I’m only the technician and I’m not here to diagnose your patients!’
 So we had things like that.

 The new Norfolk and Norwich

 And then they decided that they would close the lab in Cromer so I was sent back to the old Norfolk and Norwich on St Stephen’s Road.
 Then they decided that we were going to move up to the Colney site and needed me to help with the move.